From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Affordances of System Theoretic Perspective for algorithmic harm from AI systems

 \subsection{Affordance 2: Accounting for social factors and sociotechnical harms}

 Formalizing losses at the beginning of \ac{STPA} mobilizes a discussion and instantiates the need for consensus amongst stakeholders about harms that must be prioritized.
 Amongst practitioners and scholars, there is a divergence of perspectives on the types of harm that need to be assessed and mitigated for \ac{AI} systems \cite{Saetra2023-jq,Lazar2023-du, Hanna_undated-wm}.
 Currently, company policies and ad-hoc conversations amongst limited, invited individuals shape practitioners' choices on what harms need to be minimized or fully prevented \cite{openAIsafetypolicy}.
-However, following \ac{PHASE} requires analysts to consider a broad set of sociotechnical harms.
+However, following \ac{PHASE} structures the analysis so that a broad set of sociotechnical harms is considered at the outset.
+It cannot compel an analyst to be exhaustive; rather, by making the enumeration of losses the explicit first step, it renders the omission of such harms visible and open to challenge rather than leaving it implicit.
 Furthermore, in defining the system boundary, \ac{PHASE} connects the losses to a network of individuals, teams, technical artifacts, automated systems, and institutional mechanisms which form a system boundary along the \ac{AI} development cycle as opposed to just examining a loss by focusing on one of these elements (i.e. blaming a developer or assuming \ac{ML} models cannot be explained).
 Lastly, the control diagram and its components in \ac{PHASE} provide the conceptual flexibility to map social and technical elements within a system boundary.
-For example, a controller could be a human (e.g., artist) who has a specific mental model of how to use a \ac{T2I} platform.
+For example, a controller could be a human (e.g., an artist) who has a specific mental model of how to use a \ac{T2I} platform.
 It could also be an \ac{RL} agent with a map of the environment (\textit{process model}) and a reward model (\textit{control algorithm}) that guides the suggested dosage of insulin (\textit{control actions}).
 This conceptual flexibility allows for the integration and prioritization of sociotechnical factors in \ac{AI} harms analysis.